zxc916684603/ecs/intl.en-US/User Guide/Instances/Change configurations/Upgrade configurations of Subscription instances.md

 ## Limits {#section_v4k_fyd_xdb .section}

-This section introduces how to **upgrade configurations** in the ECS console.
+This feature has the following limits:

--   It is only applicable to Subscription instances.
+-   Only applicable to Subscription instances.

+-   The interval between two upgrades should be no less than five minutes.

--   You can use it to upgrade the specifications of vCPU and RAM simultaneously, but not separately, by changing the instance type.
+-   You can only upgrade the instance type \(including vCPU cores and memory size\), but cannot upgrade one item solely.

--   Some instance types are not supported.
-For more information, see [Instance type families](../../../../intl.en-US/Product Introduction/Instance type families.md#).
+-   Not supported within or between such instance type families: d1, d1ne, i1, i2, ga1, gn5, f1, f2, f3, ebmc4, ebmg5, sccg5, and scch5.
+For the instance type families that support this feature and the rules for upgrading instance types, see [instance type families that support upgrading instance types](intl.en-US/User Guide/Instances/Change configurations/Instance type families that support upgrading instance types.md#).

--   It can be used to change Internet bandwidth of only VPC-Connected ECS instances that no EIP address is bound to and classic network-connected ECS instances.
+-   This feature can be used to change the Internet bandwidth only for VPC instances bound with no EIPs and classic network instances.

--   It can be used to change the billing method of cloud disks that are used as data disks, but not that of system disk.
+-   You can change the billing method from Pay-As-You-Go to Subscription only for data disks, not for system disks.

--   During the current billing cycle, if you have performed the Renew for Configuration Downgrade operation, [Renew for configuration downgrade](../../../../intl.en-US/Pricing/Renew instances/Renew for configuration downgrade.md#) you cannot upgrade configurations until the next billing cycle.
+-   In the current billing cycle, if you have already performed the [renewal for configuration downgrade](../../../../intl.en-US/Pricing/Renew instances/Renew for configuration downgrade.md#) operation, you cannot upgrade the configuration until a new billing cycle begins.
+That is, the configuration cannot be upgraded during the remaining time of the current billing cycle.

--   After you change the instance types or increase the Internet bandwidth of a classic network-connected ECS instance from 0 Mbit/s to a non-zero value for the first time, you must restart the instance in the ECS console [RebootInstance](../../../../intl.en-US/API Reference/Instances/RebootInstance.md#) or by using the RebootInstance interface for the new configuration to take effect.
+-   After upgrading an instance type or changing the Internet bandwidth of a classic network instance from 0 Mbps to a non-zero value for the first time, you must restart the instance on the console or through the [RebootInstance](../../../../intl.en-US/API Reference/Instances/RebootInstance.md#) API to activate the new configuration.

 ## Procedure {#section_gvw_myd_xdb .section}